What is Ave Maria malware?

 General description of Ave Maria malware

-Furthermore, Ave Maria Trojan is capable of stealing a wide range of data from infected machines.
+According to the analysis, Ave Maria Trojan is capable of stealing a wide range of data from infected machines.
 Even such well-protected information such as credentials stored in Mozilla Firefox is not safe despite the utilized PK11 encryption.

 However, some parts of the malware appear to be unfinished.
 And it looks like the authors are still working on expanding its functionality even further.
 Considering how effective this RAT already is, this idea is nothing but worrying.